python-spain/PyConES2020-web/README.md

 ## How will the selection process be?

-1. You have fill out the form that you will find at the end and send us a link to a video of no more than 5 minutes with the talk’s summary.
+1. The proposals will be submitted using a form, with a link to a video of no more than 5 minutes with the talk’s summary.
 Please note that if you’re selected we’ll ask you to record a 15’ video that will be broadcasted during the event.

 2. A group of volunteers and organizers of Python España will check the videos and will make the final selection, attending interest and diversity criteria.
 They can contact you if some question arises or some clarification is needed.

+3. On **August 25th** we will contact everyone who submitted a proposal to tell them if they were selected or not.

-3. During August we’ll contact the selected speakers so they need to create a 15’ video with the complete talk and send it to the organization before **September 15th.**
+4. The selected speakers will need to create a 15’ video with the complete talk and send it to the organization before **September 15th.**

-4. The week before the event we will tell you the emission slot, so you can be online to answer the question live during the 5’ after the emission.
+5. The week before the event we will tell you the emission slot, so you can be online to answer the question live during the 5’ after the emission.

 ## Other considerations